TimBernard/drlnd-p3-collab-compet/README.md

-# Udacity Deep Reinforcement Learning: Project 2, Continuous Control
+# Udacity Deep Reinforcement Learning: Project 3, Collaboration and Competition

 ## Environment
 * Tennis Environment: There are two agents which control rackets to bounce a ball over a net